codinsonn/codinsonn.dev/packages/@aetherspace/schemas/README.md

 Generally speaking, you never want to define your datastructures more than once.
 Not only is it redundant and a pain to do, it's also a recipe for disaster.

 If you need to change something, you have to remember to change it in all the places.
-If at any point you forget to do that, then you risk your datastructures getting out of sync, likely with bugs as result.
+If at any point you forget to do that, then you risk your datastructures getting out of sync.
+When that happens, it will likely lead to outdated hints or docs at best, and bugs or even crashes at worst.

 ### The solution: